Thoughtful critique of your photography to help you grow and strengthen your craft.

 The product purchase page says there’s none left?
 Now what?

 I keep the “inventory” low on this to keep from getting overwhelmed.
-You can either check back in a

-	month or so when I update the product listing, or sign up at the bottom of this page for my email

-	list and I’ll make announcements there from time to time.
-The “out of stock” situation is only

-	temporary and it will be loaded again soon.
-I just keep it low to keep from getting a serious
+You can either check back in a month or so when I update the product listing, or sign up at the bottom of this page for my email list and I’ll make announcements there from time to time.
+The “out of stock” situation is only temporary and it will be loaded again soon.
+I just keep it low to keep from getting a serious backlog.

-	backlog.

-	What if I can’t make our schedule time for the Deep Dive session?
+What if I can’t make our scheduled time for the Deep Dive session?